2021-22 Community Investment Fund

 Distributes funding in a fair and equitable way

-Applications for projects taking place in 2020-21 must be submitted by midnight on February 7, 2021.
-These are reviewed by the Community Engagement and Investment Committee (CEIC) in accordance with existing United Way Yukon policies.
+The deadline to apply for funding was midnight on February 7, 2021.
+Applications will be reviewed by the Community Engagement and Investment Committee (CEIC) in accordance with existing United Way Yukon policies.
 Its recommendations are subject to final approval by the Board of Directors.
+Applicants will be contacted by mid March, 2021 on the status of their application.

 Three Priority Areas for United Way Yukon Funding